rhrimon/canoe_take_home_assessment/readme.md

 ## QUESTION 2
 ### THOUGHTS
 This was a fairly straightforward question.
 I've included everything that I believe should be in a test plan, i.e) a brief introduction, test scope, assumptions/risks, testing approach, testing environments and of course, deliverables.
-Some of these fields may be blank, as the question only provided the features to be tested and stressed that stability be a focal point of testing, but I've left the fields in to give the most accurate representation of what I believe should be in a test plan.
+Some of these fields may be blank or include assumptions, as the question only provided the features to be tested and stressed that stability be a focal point of testing, but I've left the fields in to give the most accurate representation of what I believe should be in a test plan.

 ## QUESTION 3
 ### THOUGHTS